 |Women's Track & Field Coaches|

 |PHONE: (423) 439-8478||EMAIL: firstname.lastname@example.org|

-George Watts enters his second year as Director of ETSU Track & Field/Cross Country and was introduced as Director on Aug.
+George Watts enters his third year as Director of ETSU Track & Field/Cross Country and assumed his post on Aug.
 9, 2012.

 Watts comes to ETSU after spending the past 26 years coaching and assisting track & field and cross country at the University of Tennessee.
 Watts began his Tennessee career in 1985, serving as the assistant coach for men’s cross country and track & field until 1992.
 From 1992-95, Watts became the administrative assistant before being named assistant head coach of men’s track & field, and head coach of men’s cross country.
 He served in that role until 2009, and was then named associate head coach for men’s and women’s track & field, while maintaining his position for the cross country team.